- Apply Now to EIU

 Our program offers small classes, hands-on application, creative coursework and a venue to become a Registered Dietitian Nutritionist.
 If you wish to pursue other options in dietetics, such as working as a WIC nutritionist, food inspector, quality assurance manager or product developer in THE food industry, school food director, or as a health advocate, we offer courses that will help you to achieve your goal!

 The undergraduate Didactic Program in Dietetics (DPD) is granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, (312) 899-5400.
 For more information about the undergraduate DPD, please contact Bethni Gill, MA, RDN, LDN.

 Effective Jan.
 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.
 For more information about this requirement visit CDR's website: https://www.cdrnet.org/graduatedegree.
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Graduates who successfully complete the ACEND-accredited [program type] program at [Institution name] are eligible to [apply to an ACEND-accredited supervised practice program/apply to take the CDR credentialing exam to become an RDN].
+Graduates who successfully complete the ACEND-accredited Dietetic Internship program at Eastern Illinois University are eligible to apply to take the CDR credentialing exam to become an RDN.

 In most states, graduates also must obtain licensure or certification to practice.
 For more information about licensure per state click here.